swan-cern/help/swan/create_notebook.md

 # Create a Notebook

+After creating or browsing into a project, you can add content to it.
+One of the most important types of content you can add to a project is a _notebook_.
 Notebooks are documents that contain live code, equations, visualizations and narrative text.
 You can even run the code to produce rich interactive content, like plots and graphics.

-SWAN supports code written in Python (2 or 3, depending on the software stack chosen), ROOT C++, R and Octave.
-To know more, please [read about Jupyter](https://jupyter.org/), the interface used by SWAN to provide this functionalities.
+SWAN allows you to create notebooks in four different languages: Python (2 or 3, depending on the software stack chosen during the session configuration), C++, R and Octave.
+To know more, please [read about Jupyter](https://jupyter.org/), the notebook interface used by SWAN.

-To create a notebook, click the "+" button in the file view, when inside a Project or folder.
-You will then be able to choose the language you want.
+In order to create a notebook, click on the *`+`* button from inside a project or a regular folder.
+A list will then appear with the available languages.
+Once you select one, the notebook interface will open in a new tab.

-If you are inside the Projects view, create a Project first.

-If you want to see your running notebooks or terminals, click the "Running Processes" button, inside the options menu ("∙∙∙"), on the top right.
+If you want to see your running notebooks, click the **`Running Processes`** button inside the options menu (**`∙∙∙`**) on the top right.

 ![][running_processes]